SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 - Mention the capabilities
 - Provide pretty screenshots
-- SmartApp support
-- All in one design
-- Simplicity
-- Celcius and F support

 ## General
 This set of SmartApps and Device Handlers have been designed for simple installation, flexibile configuration options and easy operation.
 It is also extensible through the use of Child SmartApps that can easily be added to the configuration.